k5cents/gluedown/README.md

 # `r md_code(abb)`
 ```

-Then, you can easily print that result in the middle of regular text
+Then you can easily print that result in the middle of regular text with
-with markdown formatting.
+markdown formatting.
 In this case, our randomly selected state is
-**New Jersey**, which has the abbreviation `NJ`.
+**Oregon**, which has the abbreviation `OR`.